mathigon/textbooks/euclidean-geometry/content.md

 Of course, it is impossible to fold any _curved_ lines, and you still can't square the circle with origami.

+    figure: x-media(src="images/origami-2.jpg" credit="© Dirk Eisner, Meenakshi Mukerji, noricum, fdecomite" width=760 height=123)

 ---
 > class: fill dark

-Origami is an ancient art – and for the longest time, it was mostly a recreational pursuit, without useful applications.
-But it turns out that techniques developed for Origami can be incredibly useful in technology and
+Origami is an ancient art, and for the longest time it was mostly a recreational pursuit, without real life applications.
+However, it turns out, that techniques developed for Origami can be incredibly useful in technology and engineering:
-engineering:

 ::: column(width=300)
 {.todo} image